Table of Contents

 How this would get done

-- Once you've finalized the acquisition, create the new company under Settings > Company > Companies > Create Company.
+1. After the acquisition is finalized, create a new company under Settings → Company → Companies → Create Company.

-- If the services offered by the newly acquired company were the same cost or more expensive, you can simply place these new customers on identical (or nearest to) service levels at their existing price, and send a mass email to notify them of this change.
+2. If their prices are the same or higher, place customers on the same (or closest) service level at their current price and send a mass email to notify them of the change.

-- When creating customers, create them under the old companies name until you're ready to migrate them or incorporate them into your primary company.
+4. When creating customers, add them under the acquired company’s name until you’re ready to migrate them or merge them into your primary company.

 Considerations When Using Multiple Companies